Moinuddinchhipa/Expense-Tracker-Java-App/README.md

 ## Overview

-This is a command-line Java application that allows users to track their income and expenses, store data in CSV files, and view monthly summaries.
+Expense Tracker is a command-line Java application designed to help users manage personal finances by tracking income and expenses.
+The application allows users to add transactions, save and load data from files, and generate monthly financial summaries.

-## Features

 - Add new income or expense transactions
 - Save transactions to file